When creating content, you may need to insert special characters and symbols into your posts.

-In this tutorial, you are going to learn how to add HTML symbols and characters to your WP posts.
+In this tutorial, you are going to learn how to insert HTML characters and symbols into your posts.

-Inserting Special Characters And Symbols Into Your WordPress Posts And Pages
+Adding Special Characters To Your WordPress Posts And Pages

-If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …
+If you would like to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

-Click on the character you want to use from the Special character table to add it to your post (or page) …
+Select the character you would like to use from the Special character chart to insert it into your post (or page) …

 These symbols are called HTML character entities or extended characters.
-They are generated by typing or adding a combination of characters in the web page that web browsers then interpret as symbols.
+They are generated by typing or adding character combinations into your web page that web browsers then convert into special symbols.

-Some examples of commonly-used HTML characters are shown below:
+Some examples of commonly-used HTML character entities are shown below:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See the end of this tutorial for links to useful resources useful information about custom characters and symbols.
+- See the end of this tutorial for links to useful resources additional information about special characters and symbols.